PLCnext/EdgeDevices/FW_2022/Apps/DeviceAndUpdateManagement.md

 ## Firmware Update from FW 2021.0.7 to FW 2022.0
 <br>

-The Device an Update Management is a software that supports you perfectly in managing your devices.
+The Device and Update Management App is a software that supports you perfectly in managing your devices.
 Using the standardized OPC UA software update model defined in the specification OPC 10000-100, the Device and Update Management app can be used to manage the software of devices supporting an OPC UA server.
 This includes a secure connection to the devices and the update of the firmware. <br>
 Additionally, an optional connection to the Phoenix Contact Central Update Repository can be established to get the desired versions of the firmware for the devices. <br>
 <br>
 Features: